So you’ve made the decision to ditch your car and go for a bike commute.

 Unstretched, they measure 13″ end to end, but they can be easily and comfortably stretched to a maximum of 17″.
-Apace Vision focuses entirely on lighting and visibility solutions to help you stay visible in any situation so that you can travel in safety.
+Apace Vision focuses entirely on lighting and visibility solutions to help you stay visible in any situation so that you can travel safely.

-If you’re on the move and need to know your route or to be available for contact, you don’t want to slow down or stop to have a look at your phone, and with this quality phone mount, you don’t have to.
+If you’re on the move and need to know your route or be available for contact, you don’t want to slow down or stop having a look at your phone, and with this quality phone mount, you don’t have to.

-With a bracket that will most modern smartphones, you won’t have to worry about brand-specificity, and the simple but sturdy hard plastic and silicone grip will comfortably screw shut over any handlebars.
+With a bracket that fits most modern smartphones, you won’t have to worry about brand-specificity, and the simple but sturdy hard plastic and silicone grip will comfortably screw shut over any handlebars.

 The silicone net, which grips the phone itself, is up to four times stretchier than ordinary rubber and far more durable, so it can comfortably and firmly grasp any phone with no risk of sudden snapping.

 Cycliq Fly12 Front Bike Camera

 It’s difficult to imagine a more impressive piece of gear than the Fly12.